open-policy-agent/opa/docs/content/kubernetes-debugging.md

 [kube-mgmt](https://github.com/open-policy-agent/kube-mgmt) you can check the `openpolicyagent.org/policy-status` annotation on ConfigMaps that contain your policies.
 The annotation should be set to `"ok"` if the policy was loaded successfully.
-If errors occured during loading (e.g., because the policy contained a syntax error) the cause will be reported here.
+If errors occurred during loading (e.g., because the policy contained a syntax error) the cause will be reported here.

 If the annotation is